 Cameron Baker -- Director of Bands

-Mr. Baker is honored to serve as Director of Bands for the past twelve years.
+Mr. Baker is honored to serve as Director of Bands since the Fall of 2006.
 He earned his Bachelor of Music degree, in Music Education from East Carolina University, and received his Master of Music degree, in Music Education as a Suma Cum Laude graduate, from Old Dominion University.

 Mr. Baker actively performs within his community as a member of the Virginia Wind Symphony, a winner of the Sousa Foundation’s Sudler Silver Scroll Award and two-time Mid-West International Band Clinic performer.